Welcome to Primary 3A

 We get really hot and thirsty after ‘The Daily Mile’ so please provide your child with a bottle of water for in school.

 Now that the children are in P3 we will be starting to dismiss them as a class at the end of the day.
 It is then up to them to find the adult who is collecting them.
 If your child can’t find their adult they should come back in to school and report back to their teacher / school office.

-Home learning will include weekly reading and spelling along with a termly home learning wall with activities from across the curriculum.
-Termly homework is the same as last term, with four activities to be completed by the 20th December.
-Following the success of our last Homework Celebration event, we plan to do another one at the end of the block (date to follow).
+Home learning will include weekly reading, a choice of spelling activities along with a termly home learning wall with activities from across the curriculum.
+Termly homework is the same as last term, with 4 activities to be completed by the 21st March.

 P.E. is on Thursdays.
 Your child should bring suitable clothing (shorts, t-shirt and gym shoes) which should be labelled with their name.

 If you have any questions or concerns about your child then please feel free to speak to us, wherever possible, at the end of the day.